SamuelSchlesinger/generalist/README.md

 # Generalist 🤖

-A powerful command-line generalist command-line agent powered by Claude AI, with 17 built-in tools and a focus on safety and transparency.
+A powerful command-line generalist command-line agent powered by Claude AI and Firecrawl, with 17 built-in tools and a focus on safety and transparency.

 ## Quick Start